 - Guarantees that vital information is provided to educators, families, students, and communities through annual statewide assessments that measure students’ progress toward those high standards.

 - Helps to support and grow local innovations—including evidence-based and place-based interventions developed by local leaders and educators—consistent with our Investing in Innovation and Promise Neighborhoods

 - Endures and expands this administration’s significant investments in increasing access to high-quality preschool.

 - Maintains an expectation that there will be accountability and action to effect positive change in our lowest-performing schools, where groups of students are not making progress, and where graduation rates are low over extended periods of time.

-The information provided came directly from the United Stated Department of Education.
-It is always best to be and stay informed with any Act or laws that can help or affect our children.
-For more information on The No Child Left Behind Act which is know known as The Every Student Succeeds Act (ESSA), please visit U.S. Department of Educations website here.
+The information provided came directly from the United States Department of Education.
+It is always best to be and stay informed of any Act or laws that can help or affect our children.
+For more information on The No Child Left Behind Act which is now known as The Every Student Succeeds Act (ESSA), please visit U.S. Department of Educations website here.